 So… what do I need to know about these bears on the trail?

-The bears that live in Olympic National Park are black bears, which a dude we met at our campsite likened to “giant racoons”, given their skittishness and proclivity for eating human trash.
+The bears that live in Olympic National Park (and all of the Washington national parks) are black bears, which a dude we met at our campsite likened to “giant racoons”, given their skittishness and proclivity for eating human trash.

 The good news is that black bears are almost never aggressive unless they or their young are threatened.